 The results from the lag analysis further illustrate the evolving impact of SHIELD test centers, especially when considering a two-month delay in their effect on COVID-19 ICU admissions.
 During the Alpha wave, the presence of SHIELD test centers did not significantly reduce ICU admissions in disadvantaged areas, likely because the testing infrastructure was still in its early stages and not fully optimized.
 By the Delta wave, however, an increase in the effective number of SHIELD test centers was associated with a significant reduction in ICU admissions two months later.
 This delayed effect suggests that enhanced testing efforts eventually played a critical role in reducing severe outcomes.
 Specifically, increasing the number of effective SHIELD test centers appears to have significantly eased the burden on healthcare systems during the Delta wave, underscoring the importance of sustained and targeted testing efforts.
 Despite this, disadvantaged zip codes continued to face disproportionately higher ICU admission rates, as reflected in the positive association found during both the Delta and Omicron waves.
 This highlights the persistent challenges faced by these communities, where broader socioeconomic barriers may have limited the immediate benefits of increased testing.
 Nonetheless, the reduction in ICU admissions associated with an increase in the effective number of SHIELD test centers during the Omicron wave, particularly in high-ADI areas, suggests that targeted testing interventions can make a substantial difference over time.
 These findings demonstrate that by strategically increasing testing in disadvantaged communities, significant reductions in severe outcomes can be achieved, even with a delayed effect.

+Another notable finding in our study, is that less-disadvantaged areas consistently had a higher effective number of SHIELD test centers throughout the observed period.
+A potential explanation for this disparity lies in the SHIELD program’s policy regarding participation.
+The program was voluntary, meaning that school districts, including Chicago Public Schools (CPS), had the autonomy to decide whether to participate.
+This policy likely contributed to uneven distribution, as more affluent districts may have been quicker to adopt the program, while less resourced or disadvantaged areas, such as those within CPS, may have faced barriers to participation, such as logistical challenges, administrative decisions, or limited resources.
+As a result, the voluntary participation policy likely contributed to the uneven distribution of test centers, with fewer being established in the communities that may have needed them most.
+This disparity highlights the importance of addressing structural barriers in public health interventions to ensure equitable access, particularly in socioeconomically disadvantaged areas.